tchan2/packet-gpu/README.md

 ```
 ### `project_id`
 #### If you do not have a project...
-Please continue into the [Create a Project](#create-a-project) section of this page.
+Please skip to the [Create a Project](#create-a-project) section of this page.

 #### If you already have a project...
-If you have already created a project in your Packet account and would like to use it, enter your project ID in the `default` portion.
+If you have already created a project in your Packet account and would like to use it, enter your project ID in the `default` field.
 Your project ID can be found by going into your preferred project, and taking the portion of text after `https://app.packet.net/projects/<YOUR_PROJECT_ID>`.

 ```
 variable "project_id" {